Governance

 -

-Our team helps define clear accountability for project managers, sponsors, and teams, ensuring decision-making authority is well-defined.
+Our team helps establish clear accountability for project managers, sponsors, and teams, ensuring a well-defined decision-making authority.

 3. Risk & Compliance Management